georgia-tech-db/evadb/docs/source/contribute/new_command.rst

 Additional Notes
 --------------------

-Key data structures in EVA:
+Key data structures in EvaDB:

 -  **Catalog**: Records ``DataFrameMetadata`` for all tables.